Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Results

+The stochastic increase in $p_\perp$ caused by the mirror acceleration indicates the stochastic decrease in $|\mu|$ of the accelerated particles.
+Therefore, {for energization dominated by the mirror acceleration, the accelerated particle distribution is expected to become more and more concentrated near $\mu\approx0$ toward higher energies.
+For all sampled particles, in the time range $t>0.5\ell_0/c$, we exclude the reconnection acceleration by selecting the time intervals with $E<B$ continuously over a duration $\Delta t > 0.04\ell_0/c$.
+Based on the $(\mu,\gamma_e)$ values from all time steps within the selected time intervals, Fig.~\ref{fig:mu_hist} illustrates the $\mu$ distributions corresponding to different ranges of $\gamma_e$.
+At $\gamma_e<5$, we see a slight excess at large $|\mu|$.
+As $\gamma_e$ increases, the $\mu$ distribution becomes more and more anisotropic, shifting to a strong concentration near $\mu\approx 0$ at $\gamma_e \approx 200$.
+This trend indicates the dominance of the mirror acceleration in the energization.

-By preferentially accelerating particles in the direction perpendicular to the local magnetic field, the mirror acceleration effectively prevents the accelerated particles from moving freely along magnetic field lines.
-The strong spatial confinement allows repeated mirror interaction to occur in a limited volume and also further enhances the mirror acceleration with the mirroring condition well satisfied.
+By preferentially accelerating particles in the direction perpendicular to the magnetic field, the mirror acceleration enables repeated interactions with transverse mirrors within a limited-size accelerator, further enhancing the mirror acceleration.